petwho/invoice-format-parser/README.md

 Windows 8.1 Professional 199
 ```

-Those two parsers will generate a report with the same format which has product name, number of units, price and total.

-Here is an example output:
+Using this tool will help to generate reports with the same format which contains product name, number of units, price and total cost.
+Here is an example:

 Name                          |Unit      |Price     |Total
 ------------------------------|----------|----------|-----